Resolving Application Dependencies with Git Submodules

 Unpacking objects: 100% (26/26), done.

-directory with the full source tree of the library into the lib
+directory with the library’s full source tree into the lib

 application directory.

-Once a git submodule is added locally you need to commit the new submodule reference to your application repository.
+After a Git submodule is added locally, commit the new submodule reference to your application repository.

 $ git commit -am "adding a submodule for FooBar"